 - Textbook: Hayes, A. F. (2005).
 Statistical Methods for Communication Science (Chapters 1 to 11).
 New York: Routledge. - A USB "thumb drive".
-Please bring this to class every day. - Additional, supplementary readings and PDFs distributed by CARMEN, as needed. - SPSS for Windows or Mac. - A calculator with a square root function, for occasional hand computations.
+Please bring this to class every day. - Additional, supplementary readings and PDFs distributed by CARMEN, as needed. - SPSS for Windows or Mac. - R for Windows or Mac. - A calculator with a square root function, for occasional hand computations.